Super Monkey Ball: Banana Blitz: Plot

-Banana Blitz introduces a new pirate-like villain named Captain Crabuchin, previously confused to be Dr. Bad-Boon.
-He has stolen the Golden Banana Bunch and AiAi and his friends are on an adventure to recover the scattered pieces of it.
+Banana Blitz introduces a new pirate-like villain named Captain Crabuchin, previously confused with Dr. Bad-Boon.
+He has stolen the Golden Banana Bunch, and AiAi and his friends are on an adventure to recover the scattered pieces of it.

 Reception

-The game received mixed-to-positive reviews from critics.
+Super Monkey Ball: Banana Blitz received "mixed or average" reviews from critics, according to review aggregator website Metacritic.
 EGM awarded the game a 6.2, stating that the new Wii Remote-based control scheme made the game excessively difficult but enjoyed the large number of games even if a few were not fun, whereas IGN said the controls simply had a relatively steep learning curve, and once the player is used to them, are superior to control using an analog stick.
 GameSpot also praised the controls but criticized the single player game for its brevity.
 All three found the new cel-shaded visuals a little simplistic, although noting that it was well-suited to the tone of the game.
 GameSpot also stated that Banana Blitz was one of the "best in the series".
 Hypers Kosta Andreadis commends the game for its "standout party games, great use of Wii-mote for main game and its multiplayer mode".
 However, he criticized its boss battles, stating that they "can get tedious [and] certain party games are atrocious".